ArielYat/Whatsapp-bot-Project/README.md

 - `Download music [link to youtube]` - downloads a song from youtube and sends it as voice message.
 - [`Scan [link]`](ModulesImmediate/HandleURLs.ts) - scans the given link for viruses.
   - For example: Scan https://www.google.com/
+  - Links can be scanned in the message the command is sent in or in a quoted message

 ### Miscellaneous Commands

-- Links can be scanned in the message the command is sent in or in a quoted message
 - [`Profile`](ModulesImmediate/HandleUserStats.ts) - shows the bot's information about the message's author
-- [`Activate do not disturb` or `!afk`](ModulesDatabase/HandleAFK.ts) - sets the the user's status to "afk", which means they won't get pings
+- [`Activate do not disturb` or `!afk`](ModulesDatabase/HandleAFK.ts) - sets the the user's status to "afk", which means they won't get pinged.
+- [`My guess is...`](ModulesImmediate/HandleAPIs.ts) - Guesses a word in the game Wordle.
+  - For example: My guess is blush
 - [Create a WhatsApp survey](ModulesImmediate/HandleSurveys.ts):
 - `Create survey Title - [survey title]
   Subtitle - [survey subtitle]